wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

       .. image:: images/windows/DesktopIcon.png

-      Both of these reference the specific year as the WPIlib C++ tools will now support side-by-side installs of multiple environments from different seasons.
+      Both of these reference the specific year as the WPILib C++ tools will now support side-by-side installs of multiple environments from different seasons.

   .. tab :: macOS